RedFT/HexyExamples/README.md

 # Hexy Example

-This repo contains an graphical example of how someone might use `hexy`.
+This repo contains an graphical example of how someone might use [`hexy`](https://github.com/redft/hexy).

 #### Running the example

-Go the project root directory and run the following:

 ```bash
 git clone http://github.com/redft/hexyexamples